rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 We always recommend testing, but testing becomes more important as you scale up for a high-traffic event.
 This section explains our recommendations for load testing and optimizing before an event.
-For additional recommendations for preparing for a high traffic event, contact your Account Manager or Rackspace Support.
+For additional recommendations for preparing for a high-traffic event, contact your Account Manager or Rackspace Support.

 #### Application testing